Change a Policy's Scoring System within a Space

 Check impact

-In Mondoo policies, the impact of a check represents the increased vulnerability of an asset that fails the check.
-For example, the AWS policy check "Ensure Redshift clusters are not publicly accessible" is a critical-impact check because a publicly-accessible cluster is a potential entry point for attack.
-But "Ensure IAM groups are utilized by assigning at least one user" is a low-impact check because empty IAM groups don't greatly increase an asset's vulnerability.
+For example, the AWS check "Ensure Redshift clusters are not publicly accessible" is critical-impact because a publicly accessible cluster is a potential entry point for attack.
+By contrast, "Ensure IAM groups are utilized by assigning at least one user" is low-impact because empty IAM groups don't materially increase an asset's vulnerability.

-All Mondoo scoring systems consider check impact when calculating an asset's score.
+Every Mondoo scoring system uses check impact when calculating an asset's score.
+The systems differ in how they weight failures.

 Scoring systems